 Ouch!
 The Vengeance 2000 only passed in 17 of the 38 tests, scoring a meager 45% compatibility rating.
 The few games that did work seemed to largely be either Valve titles or modern AAA shooters with large followings such as Battlefield and Call of Duty.
 Though the mainstream at the very least is covered, there’s a still ton of other great titles that were tragically left behind in Stereoville, many of which aren’t even that old yet.

-I think a large portion of the compatibility issues can be attributed to way this headset presents itself to Windows in the name of simplicity.
+I think a large portion of the compatibility issues can be attributed to the way this headset presents itself to Windows in the name of simplicity.
 As you’ll recall, the Vengeance 2000 is left permanently configured in the Sound control panel as a stereo device.
-This means Grand Theft Auto IV, Enemy Territory: Quake Wars, Quake IV and Prey will not allow you to select multi-channel surround through the in-game audio settings.
+This means Grand Theft Auto IV, Enemy Territory: Quake Wars, Quake IV, and Prey will not allow you to select multi-channel surround through the in-game audio settings.
 Moreover, these four failed titles are only the games that actually present surround as a menu option; it’s possible that numerous other games without menu options including Fallout 3 and Skryim fail to deliver surround sound for the exact same reason.
 There’s also the possibility that whatever’s causing VLC and Windows Media player to playback 2.1 audio is in-effect here as well.

 On the bright side of things, the Vengeance 2000 never exhibited any weird bugs like a rotated surround field or game crashes.
 Surround either worked or I had functional stereo, so I can’t say that the Vengeance 2000 negatively impacted my gaming any more than a traditional headset would.
 For the games that did work, surround ranged anywhere from fair to rather good, seemingly working best when the room size was set to Cinema.
 But even with these working titles, I must say that I still preferred the Vengeance 1500 overall.
 The Dolby directional sound in that headset just feels much more precise than what Xear 3D could ever muster with the Vengeance 2000.
 If you have a pressing need for wireless but value surround gaming over stereo music quality, you’ll be much better served by Logitech’s G930.